MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 other observable patterns.

-Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD NOT fall back to the authority address if the SVCB response fails to validate.
+Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD NOT fall back to steps 5 or 6 if the SVCB response fails to validate.

-If the client is unable to complete SVCB resolution due to its chain length limit, the client SHOULD fall back to the authority address, as if the origin's SVCB record did not exist.
+If the client is unable to complete SVCB resolution due to its chain length limit, the client SHOULD fall back to the authority endpoint, as if the origin's SVCB record did not exist.

 ## Clients using a Proxy